TheWidlarzGroup/react-native-notificated/docs/docs/examples/redux-example.md

 - `handleLoginChange` function (where we dispatch `updateLogin`)
 - `handlePasswordChange` function (where we dispatch `updatePassword`)

-In fact that is all...<br/>
+In fact, that is all...<br/>
 We need to pass the function to the inputs and submit button.<br/>

-Let's take a look how our notifications looks, when we put not valid email, not valid password, and when we put the valid data.
+Let's take a look at how our notifications look, when we do put not a valid email, not a valid password, and when we put the valid data.

 <br/>